1st Offense DUI in California

 How Likely Is Jail Time for First DUI?

 A person who has committed their first offense faces a possible sentence of between 48 hours and six months in jail.
 There is no requirement for incarceration if the court grants DUI probation, which is the norm.
-First-time offenders typically receive lighter sentences that do not include jail time from the court.
+First-time offenders typically receive lighter sentences from the court that do not include jail time.

 Costs of a First-Time California DUI